Demokratis-ch/demokratis-ch/README.md

 # Demokratis.ch
-[Demokratis.ch](https://demokratis.ch) makes it easier to participate in Swiss consultation procedures in order to better influence the legislative process.
+[Demokratis.ch](https://demokratis.ch) makes it easier to participate in Swiss consultation procedures in order to better influence the legislative process at Federal and Cantonal level.

 ### About
 The consultation procedure is a fundamental, but lesser known integral part of Swiss democracy.
 While in theory the consultation procedure is open to everyone the barriers to participation are rather high.
-Demokratis.ch makes it easy to explore, contribute to and monitor consultation procedures in Switzerland.
+Demokratis.ch is an accessible and user-friendly web platform which makes it easy to explore, contribute to and monitor consultation procedures in Switzerland.

 Demokratis is developed and run by a Swiss association ("Verein") with the same name and you are most welcome to join us!